-A. Prior to the opening of the State Convention, five percent (5%) of the enrolled Democrats or five hundred (500) enrolled Democrats in any town (whichever is less) may challenge any delegate or delegates elected from their town.

-B. The challenge shall be provided to the State Chair by registered or certified mail, and must be received at least seven (7) days before the opening of the State Convention.
-A copy of the challenge shall be sent to all delegates challenged and to the Town Chair from the municipality from which each challenged delegate was elected.

-C. The State Chair shall notify the Committee on Credentials of the challenge and a meeting of said committee shall be called to order at least twenty-four (24) hours prior to the first session of the Convention, and both sides shall be allowed equal time to present their case.
+- A. Prior to the opening of the State Convention, five percent (5%) of the enrolled Democrats or five hundred (500) enrolled Democrats in any town (whichever is less) may challenge any delegate or delegates elected from their town. - B. The challenge shall be provided to the State Chair by registered or certified mail, and must be received at least seven days before the opening of the State Convention.
+A copy of the challenge shall be sent to all delegates challenged and to the Town Chair from the municipality from which each challenged delegate was elected. - C. The State Chair shall notify the Committee on Credentials and a meeting of said committee shall be called to order at least twenty-four (24) hours prior to the first session of the Convention, and both sides shall be allowed equal time to present their case.

-D. The Committee on Credentials shall issue a decision prior to the convening of the Convention.
-No challenged delegate may vote on the report of the committee involving their respective challenge, nor shall a challenged delegate participate as a committee member with respect to their respective challenge.
+D. The Committee on Credentials shall issue a decision prior to the convening of said convention.
+No challenged delegate may vote on the report of the committee involving his or her respective challenge, nor shall a challenged delegate participate as a committee member with respect to his or her respective challenge.

-Section 11: Preliminary Platform Committee and Pre-Convention Rules Committee.
+Section 11: Pre-Convention Platform Committee and Rules Committee

-A. When, in accordance with these rules, a Platform Committee is to be formed, then the State Chair, not less than ten (10) weeks prior to the opening of the State Convention, shall appoint two (2) persons from each state senatorial district to a Preliminary Platform Committee which shall conduct public hearings throughout the state on the platform.
-Such public hearings may be held remotely, at the discretion of the State Chair, to ensure the health and well-being of all participants.
-The Preliminary Platform Committee shall prepare a draft of the platform and deliver it to the Platform Committee at least two (2) weeks prior to the opening of the State Convention.

-B. Not less than ten (10) weeks prior to the opening of each State Convention, the State Chair shall appoint a Pre-Convention Rules Committee to recommend changes in the State Party Rules and to recommend convention rules to the Committee on Rules and Resolutions.
+- A. When, in accordance with these rules, a Platform Committee is to be formed, then the State - A. Chair, not less than ten (10) weeks prior to the opening of the State Convention, shall appoint two (2) persons from each state senatorial district to a Pre-Convention Platform Committee which shall conduct hearings on the platform and recommend a platform to the Platform Committee of the Convention. - B. Not less than ten (10) weeks prior to the opening of each State Convention, the State Chair shall appoint a Pre-Convention Rules Committee to recommend changes in the State Party Rules and to recommend convention rules to the Rules Committee of the Convention.